Tiffany Valentine

-Tiffany Valentine (also known as "The Bride of Chucky") is a murderous doll and the secondary antagonist in the Child's Play horror film series.
-She is portrayed by Jennifer Tilly in both live-action and voice over in Bride of Chucky, Seed of Chucky, Curse of Chucky, Cult of Chucky, and Chucky.
+Tiffany Valentine is the secondary antagonist in the Child's Play franchise.
+She was created by writer Don Mancini and is portrayed by Jennifer Tilly in both live-action and voice over in Bride of Chucky, Seed of Chucky, Curse of Chucky, Cult of Chucky, and the Chucky TV series.
+The character has subsequently been represented in various other media, including novels, video games, and comic books.

-As a human, Tiffany has platinum blonde hair, a gothic fashion style, and a chest tattoo of a bleeding heart with 'Charles' written above it.
-After becoming a doll, Tiffany gives herself a makeover so as to better resemble her human self.
+As a human, Tiffany has platinum blonde hair with dark roots, a gothic fashion style and a chest tattoo of a bleeding heart with 'Chucky' written above it.
+After being resurrected as a doll, Tiffany gives herself a makeover to resemble her human form.
 Her physical appearance as a human and as a doll change throughout the franchise.
-Tiffany, like her love interest, Chucky, wishes to transfer her soul into the female human protagonist in both 'Bride Of Chucky' and 'Seed Of Chucky', succeeding in the latter; she manages to switch bodies with a fictionalised version of Jennifer Tilly.
+Tiffany, like her love interest, Chucky, wishes to transfer her soul into the female human protagonist in both Bride Of Chucky and Seed Of Chucky.
+Succeeding in the latter, she switches bodies with a fictionalized version of Jennifer Tilly.